Intellectual Property Rights

 Running your business with partners?
 Limit your liability by registering as Limited Liability Partnership.
 Purchase plan through TAXAJ and get started right away!

-Registering your firm as a Limited liability partnership involves lesser compliance issues as compared to a PLC registration.
+Registering your firm as a Limited liability partnership involves lesser compliance formality as compared to a PLC registration.

 It Usually takes 15 to 20 working days.